 Skip to main content

-All Publive API requests require authentication via HTTP headers.
-Both the Content Delivery Service (CDS) and Content Management Service (CMS) use the same authentication method.
+All Publive API requests require authentication via HTTP Basic Auth.
+Both the Content Delivery Service (CDS) and Content Management Service (CMS) use the same method.

 curl -X GET \